DevExpress/dotnet-eud/interface-elements-for-desktop/articles/toolbars-and-menus/layout-customization/restore-the-default-layout-of-bar-commands.md

 ---
 title: Restore the Default Layout of Bar Commands
 ---
+# Restore the Default Layout of Bar Commands
 You can customize the layout of bar commands within a bar by hiding and rearranging them.
 Subsequently, you can revert to the default layout of bar commands.
 This topic describes two ways to do this.

 ## Restore the Default Layout Using Quick Customization